Popular Edible Plants You Can Forage In The Wild

 Dandelion

-Dandelion leaves are rich with vitamins A, C, and K. Leaves and root taste better when boiled.
-The roots can also be dried, roasted and crushed to make coffee which has a mild chocolaty flavor.
+Dandelion leaves are rich in vitamins A, C, and K. Leaves and roots taste better when boiled.
+The roots can also be dried, roasted, and crushed to make coffee that has a mild chocolatey flavor.
 The flowers can be fried or made into juice.

 Nettles